 - 5 days escorted tour with English-speaking guide/driver-guide

-- Arrival & departure airport transfer by Flybus shuttle (no guide)
+- Arrival and departure airport transfer by Flybus shuttle (no guide)

 - 6 x breakfasts & 5 x lunches